TL;DR

 2) Acknowledge the real frustration — but in one line, not three.

 4) State the offer concretely.
-If you've approved a refund, say so.
-If you're inviting them to DM, say where.
+If a refund is approved, say so.
+If inviting them to a private channel, say where.

 5) Invite to a private channel for resolution — give the specific email or DM path.